Over 1,300 new W.Bank settler homes will be built in Israel.

 In the West Bank, over 475,000 Israeli Jews reside in settlements that are illegal under international law and on land that Palestinians claim as part of their future state.

-Jordan, a key Israeli security ally with whom Bennett has worked to strengthen relations since assuming office in June, called the declaration “a violation of international law.”
+Jordan, an Israeli security partner with which Bennett has worked to strengthen relations since assuming office in June, called the statement “a violation of international law.”

 Haitham Abu Al-Ful, a spokesman for Jordan’s foreign ministry, called settlement construction and the broader “confiscation” of Palestinian land “illegitimate.”

-Bennett’s ideologically varied coalition, which defeated ex-premier Benjamin Netanyahu’s pro-settlement government in June, was not “a government of change,” according to anti-occupation NGO Peace Now.
+Bennett’s ideologically varied coalition, which defeated previous Prime Minister Benjamin Netanyahu’s pro-settlement government in June, was not “a government of change,” according to anti-occupation group Peace Now.

 “This administration plainly maintains Netanyahu’s de facto annexation agenda,” Peace Now said, urging Bennett’s left-wing coalition partners, Labor and Meretz, to “wake up and demand the wild building in settlements cease immediately.”